South Koreans hit the brakes on EVs after battery fires – DW – 08/19/2024

 Mercedes-Benz Korea CEO Mathias Vaitl on Wednesday evening spoke with around 150 residents of the apartment complex where the fire had broken out, pledging to consider additional financial assistance for those inconvenienced by the incident.

-Mercedes-Benz initially announced that it would provide compensation of 4.5 billion won (€3 million), although residents said that figure was not enough.
+Mercedes-Benz initially announced that it would provide compensation of 4.5 billion won (€3 million; $3.4 million), although residents said that figure was not enough.

 "We are keen and eager to support wherever it is necessary and to help people here affected by the incident," Vaitl told local reporters.